latysheff/node-yate-extmodule/README.md

 Module supports local (piped) and socket operation modes.
 In socket mode one application can control many Yate instances, if needed.

+## New API in version 1.0.0
+* Breaking changes in subscribe() - listener returns string or nothing as retval; message considered as processed if function doesn't throw
+* Breaking changes in dispatch() - callback signature matches (err, ...args)
+* Breaking changes in 'decoration' - root member now called 'value', not repeated section name, like gt.gt, see below

 ## Installation
 `npm install yate-extmodule`